zellat451/pyjump/README.md

 # End notes

 Unfortunately, we can't use multithreading due to api constraints.
 Google puts a limit on how many requests you can make on a minute, and I haven't found a way to make my tasks wait it out and try again.
-I tried, and it would be sooooo much faster... but then it locks up after a few hundred files.
+I tried, and it's sooooo much faster... but then it locks up after a few hundred files and never starts again.
 So we're taking it one by one for now.
 Still faster and easier to use than the google app script, at least for me.